Keto French Toast

 Feeding a crowd or need to meal prep?

-If you are serving a crowd, you can make up multiple egg loaves ahead of time and then fry up the keto toast in the skillet the morning you want to serve them.
-You’re guests will love this refreshing take rather than a breakfast casserole.
+If you are serving a crowd, you can make up multiple egg loaves ahead of time and then fry up the toast in the skillet the morning you want to serve them.
+Your guests will love this over a breakfast casserole.

 See the Recipe